 So how do you train that final psychological level to overcome your fear?
 Here are a couple things you can try:

 - Procedures.
 Implement procedures for everything you need to do when you compete: Have a list of items to pack, pack your bag or suitcase in the same way every single time so everything is always in place.
 Make sure you have your competition schedule, itinerary and flight tickets printed out and packed in the same place as always.
 If that doesn’t apply, make sure the car has a full tank of gas the day before.
 And so on.
 Knowing you have all those little details squared away avoids anxiety because you know you don’t have to handle any last-minute problems.
-It’s those little things added on top of your regular pre-fight stress than can push you over the top and create tremendous anxiety.
+It’s those little things added on top of your regular pre-fight stress that can push you over the top and create tremendous anxiety.
 So get rid of all doubt and make sure these are taken care of.

 - Positive self-talk.
 I don’t mean the phony new-age crap; I mean not chastising yourself all the time.
 Instead of thinking “Fuck!
 How the hell did I miss with that kick?
 I suck!” you should think “Fuck!
 I missed!
 How can I make sure that doesn’t happen again?
 I wanna be better than this!”
 By stating it in a positive manner, you make it easier to train hard enough to correct that mistake.
 If you only focus on negative thoughts, you’ll give up much quicker.
 Like Henry Ford said: whether you think you can, or you think you can’t–you’re right.
 So always think “Yes, I can!”